 Thanks to everyone who participated in the recent public engagement.
 The limestone surface on Crescent Road Promenade will be repaired starting October 19.
 The trails along Samis Road and 7a Street will be repaired, and the limestone replaced with trail mix to help prevent erosion.
-Learn more about this decision and the engagement results.

 About the park